-MIM and Chronimed have received opinions from their respective tax counsel, dated as of the effective date of this joint proxy statement/prospectus, that the merger will qualify as a "reorganization" for U.S. federal income tax purposes.
+MIM and Chronimed expect to receive from their respective tax counsel opinions that the merger will qualify as a "reorganization" for U.S. federal income tax purposes.
 Based upon the qualification as a reorganization, Chronimed stockholders generally will not recognize any gain or loss upon the exchange of shares of Chronimed common stock for shares of MIM common stock, except with respect to cash received for fractional shares of MIM common stock.
 The tax consequences to you will depend on the facts and circumstances of your own situation.
 We strongly urge you to consult your tax advisor for a full understanding of the tax consequences of the merger to you.

-For a more complete description of the material U.S. federal income tax consequences of the merger, see the section entitled "Material U.S. Federal Income Tax Consequences" beginning on page 61.
+For a more complete description of the material U.S. federal income tax consequences of the merger, see the section entitled "Material U.S. Federal Income Tax Consequences" beginning on page 64.